Of all the voice qualities, Belt is the one that seems the least understood, and surrounded by the most mystique.

 This comes from using the vocal folds in a certain vocal register, and shaping the vocal tract in a very specific way.

 Belt quality uses short, Thick vocal folds (M1 in register terms), a short vocal tract (the larynx is held in a relatively high position) a narrowed AryEpiglottic Sphincter (AES or epilarynx), a wide, lateral internal mouth shape with high, forward tongue and a high degree of Torso Anchoring.

-This 'set up' means that the vocal folds stay closed for longer during their vibration, which in turn requires a decrease in air flow i.e. you use much less breath to Belt than to sing in other Voice Qualities.
+This 'set up' means that the vocal folds stay closed for longer during their vibration, which in turn requires a decrease in air pressure i.e. you use much less breath to Belt than to sing in other Voice Qualities.

 It's important to emphasise this: the loudness of Belt does not come from an increase in air flow, but from a longer closed phase.
 Using Classical breath strategies in Belting can result in problems - hence why so many Classical teachers describe Belt as dangerous and wrongly discourage its use.

 Belt is bright, brassy and exciting!
 As discussed above, these are inherent qualities in a natural call or yell.
 The challenge for the Belter is to maintain those qualities above a normal speaking range.
 For most singers, singing higher often results in an abrupt change of quality, where the voice suddenly gets softer and more 'hooty'.

 Kenneth Bozeman in 'Practical Vocal Acoustics' describes these two distinct sounds as 'Yell timbre' and 'Whoop timbre'.
 You can experience them both by first calling across to an imaginary friend on an energised (but not pushed!)
 'Hey!', then calling 'Yoo hoo!' on a higher pitch.
 This should put you into Yell and Whoop respectively.

 Maintaining Yell timbre is key to the acoustics of Belting.